Skip to Content

 Customers and downstream systems need predictable shapes, not vibes.

 • Enforce a schema at the boundary.
 JSON Schema is the industry standard for describing and validating structure.
 It defines both a Core and a Validation spec so machines and humans agree on what is acceptable.
 See the official JSON Schema specification for details, including the widely adopted 2020-12 draft that most tooling targets.
 This is the reference you can hand to auditors and integrators alike, not a blog post.
-Read the JSON Schema spec and
+Read the JSON

 From hype to revenue: 7 non-negotiables for a production-grade agentic workflow Read more